-AYURVEDA says that the human body is unctuous by Nature.
-So when dryness sets in it leads to tissue damage and disturbance in physiology of our body.
-The reason is simply that dryness aggravates Vata Dosha, which in turn being the most powerful of all the doshas have a damaging effect on the functions of the body.
+Ayurveda says that the human body is unctuous by nature.
+So, when dryness sets in it lead to tissue damage and disturbance in the physiology of our body.
+The reason is simply that dryness aggravates Vata Dosha, which in turn is the most powerful of all the doshas have a damaging effect on the functions of the body.
 The best substance to counter dryness and calm Vata is oil.
 So our body needs a regular dose of anointing to check the dryness and to keep it going and perform at optimum levels.
-That’s why Ayurveda recommends Abhyanga, a daily Self-Massage.
+That’s why Ayurveda recommends Abhyanga, a daily self-massage.

-Ideally the Massage should start with head and end at the feet.
+Ideally, the massage should start with the head and end at the feet.
 The body should be massaged in sections and not the whole body at a stretch.
-This is to facilitate the proper flow of blood and lymph and induce relaxation of the body part by part, from head downwards.
-Once you have added a Daily Oil Massage into your daily routine, the benefits will naturally inspire you to continue it on a permanent basis.
+This is to facilitate the proper flow of blood and lymph and induce relaxation of the body part by part, from the head downwards.
+Once you have added a daily oil massage into your daily routine, the benefits will naturally inspire you to continue it on a permanent basis.